 Babesiosis is infection with Babesia sp.
 Infections can be asymptomatic or cause a malaria-like illness with fever and hemolytic anemia.
 Disease is most severe in asplenic patients, the elderly, and patients with AIDS.
 Diagnosis is by identification of Babesia in a peripheral blood smear, serologic test, or PCR.
 Treatment, when needed, is with azithromycin plus atovaquone or with quinine plus clindamycin.

 In the US, Babesia microti is the most common cause of babesiosis.
 Rodents are the principal natural reservoir, and deer ticks of the family Ixodidae are the usual vectors.
 Larval ticks become infected while feeding on an infected rodent, then transform into nymphs that transmit the parasite to another animal or to a human.
 Adult ticks ordinarily feed on deer but may also transmit the parasite to humans.
 Babesia enter RBCs, mature, and then divide asexually.
-Infected erythrocytes eventually rupture and release organisms that invade other RBCs; thus, Babesia can also be transmitted by blood transfusion.
+Infected erythrocytes eventually rupture and release organisms that invade other RBCs; thus, Babesia can also be transmitted by blood transfusion, possibly by organ transplantation, and congenitally.

-Ixodes ticks infected with Babesia are sometimes coinfected with Borrelia burgdorferi (which causes Lyme disease), Anaplasma phagocytophilum (which causes human granulocytic anaplasmosis), or both.
+Ixodes ticks infected with Babesia are sometimes coinfected with Borrelia burgdorferi (which causes Lyme disease), Anaplasma phagocytophilum (which causes human granulocytic anaplasmosis [HGA]), or B. miyamotoi (which causes an HGA-like illness).

 Symptoms and Signs